The 25 Top Things to Do in La Paz Mexico + Practical Tips

 👉 Do I Need Travel Insurance to Travel to Mexico?

-I would do it if I were you.
-You never know what can happen and know that no matter what, you will be covered with any expenses will give you peace of mind, and make your travel worry-free.
-You can check out SafetyWing which I have used and find it affordable and comprehensive and also Travel Insurance Master which is great because you can insert all your information and what kind of insurance you need and their system will pull out the best insurance for your need.
+I never travel without insurance, anywhere.
+You never know what can happen, and knowing that you will be covered for any expenses will give you peace of mind and make your travel worry-free.
+You can check out SafetyWing, which I have used and find affordable and comprehensive, and also Travel Insurance Master, which is great because you can insert all your information and what kind of insurance you need, and their system will pull out the best insurance for your needs.

 🚰 Can I Drink Tap Water in Mexico?